Arizona Model Cropdusters Club Flying Field Guidelines

 N. Taxing models behind the pilot line barrier fence is PROHIBITED.

-O. All takeoffs, landings, and flights shall be made west of the flight line.
+O. All takeoffs, landings, and flights shall be made North of the flight line.
 Intentional flying behind the flight line is PROHIBITED.
 Overflying the alfalfa field north and east of the access road is acceptable.
 (Gliders are exempt from this guideline after reaching flying altitude.)

 P. Only five (5) model aircrafts may be flying at one time.